The Lord’s Supper in Synoptic Gospels + Church Traditions

 Conclusion

 The main goal of Christ in instituting the Lord’s Supper is to demonstrate that the New Covenant is superior and better than the Old Sinai Covenant, as the epistle of Hebrews teaches.
+Jesus is inaugurating a new way, the New Covenant.
 Just before the exodus, the blood of the lamb was spread on the doorframe (Exod.
 12:1-29, 43-51), and Jesus is keying off of this practice and replacing the lamb’s blood with his own blood.
 His sacrifice is once and for all (Heb.
 9:26) and eternal (Heb.
 9:12).
 Wine now symbolically replaces the blood.
 His sacrifice does not have to be done every year or every time we take Communion.
 The unleavened flatbread symbolizes eating in haste because the exodus from Egypt is about to happen–soon–now!
 The bread now symbolizes his body.

 I believe that Jesus was simply taking over the Passover meal when he held up the bread and cup.
-(The pronoun “this” in “this is my body” indicates he was holding it up before his disciples.)
-He also knew that Exod.
-12:14 says that the entire Passover meal was to be a “memorial.”
+(The demonstrative pronoun “this” in “this is my body” indicates he was holding it up before his disciples.)
+He also knew that Exodus 12:14 says that the entire Passover meal was to be a “memorial.”
 In effect he was saying: “This unleavened flatbread right here which I am holding up before your eyes is now my body, and it no longer symbolizes what Moses had said about it.
 It symbolizes something new: my body.
 And the wine which is used for celebration is now my blood.
-I am the Passover lamb, which had shed its blood for the ancient Israelites.
-Remember this meal in this new way, from now on.
+I am now the Passover lamb, which had shed its blood for the ancient Israelites.
 Everyone, converted Jew and converted Gentile living in my New Covenant, must take it regularly, not once a year.
-When you do, remember me and my sacrifice.”
+When you do, remember me and my sacrifice, from now on.”

 Therefore, I see no room for the belief in a miraculous transformation of the bread and wine under the appearance, and for the belief that the presence of Jesus comes down from heaven to surround and enter the two sacraments yet without a miraculous transformation.
 None of these beliefs can be proven empirically (by the five senses) or from the original cultural context or from careful exegesis.

-Catholic theology and “high-church” Lutheranism and perhaps Anglicanism seem the most eisegetical and further removed from the original context of the Passover meal, while Reformed theology and Memorialism seem more exegetical and closer to the original context.
+Catholic theology and “high-church” Lutheranism and perhaps Anglicanism seem the most eisegetical and further removed from the original context of the Passover meal and the three passages in the parallel columns, while Reformed theology and Memorialism seem more exegetical and closer to the original context.

 And finally …..

 Throughout the centuries people have killed each other over these articles of faith.
 I say: let everyone have their belief.
-In the final analysis (“at the end of the day”) we are analyzing two physical objects (bread and wine) and calling them symbols and then taking the symbolic meaning to various degrees of sacramental transformation or just memorials and anything in between.
+There is a certain intangible beauty in devout belief.
+We are analyzing two physical objects (bread and wine) and calling them symbols and then taking the symbolic meaning to various degrees of sacramental transformation or just memorials and anything in between.
 None of these views can overtake the others and shut them out in the hearts of people.

 Whatever your belief about the sacraments / elements might be, let’s not quarrel or break our deeper unity of love over it, for the Lord’s Supper expresses the New Covenant of love and unity.
 One loaf, one body.
 We are one people–his people.